cis241-f20/class-material/syllabus.md

 The Friday synchronous class sessions will be set aside to complete minilabs and ask questions regarding the asychronous material for the week.
-Attendance is expected, and, in many cases, the grade may be based on attendance, but minilabs later in the semester that focus more on
+Attendance is expected, and, in many cases, the default way for giving credit may be based on attendance, but minilabs later in the semester that focus more on
 C may have autograders to help you make sure your code is correct.
+If you are unable to attend a Friday synchronous session due to extenuating circumstances, you will need to make alternate arrangements with the instructor to prove satisfactory completion.

 These minilabs will be short activities designed to allow you a chance to apply the concepts discussed in asynchronous